+My boss has had my back through thick and thin ever since, and I will never forget his loyalty.
 I found some other folks to support me as well.
 We drafted the lawsuits, discussed the strategies, and honed The Plan.

 By this time, my husband had developed the habit of going out to dinner during the middle of the week.
 I guess he thought I either didn’t notice or would think he was eating alone.